ericclack/racket-candy-crush/doc/part1.rst

 Using `map` to draw lots of candy .................................

-So we have our list of candy `(list 1 2 3 4 5 6 7 8)`, and a functions
+So we have our list of candy `(list 1 2 3 4 5 6 7 8)`, and a function
 to get the bitmap.
 We've seen how we take one value (one piece of candy) and get the bitmap or position, but how do we do this for a list?